-Augmented Reality often combines a camera's view with some other type of information, and it can even be used in gaming.
+Augmented Reality combines a camera's view with other information, and it can even be used in gaming.
 However, this is not always the case.
 Sixth Sense is a wearable gestural interface developed by Pranav Mistry at the MIT Media Lab and uses a projector to project computer-generated information into the real world.
 (Check out the cool video.)